redis/redis-doc/topics/cluster-spec.md

 In Redis Cluster nodes don't proxy commands to the right node in charge for a given key, but instead they redirect clients to the right nodes serving a given range of the key space.
 Eventually clients obtain an up to date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.

-Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgement of writes (optional synchronous replication is a work in progress and will be likely added in future releases).
+Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgment of writes (optional synchronous replication is a work in progress and will be likely added in future releases).

 Also, because of the restriction to the subset of commands that don't perform operations on multiple keys, data is never moved between nodes if not in case of resharding.